Carol R. Kuntz

 - [email protected]

-Carol R. Kuntz served in the United States national security community for more than thirty years.
-Her work particularly focused on identifying changes in the strategic environment and implementing new policies and programs given those changes.
+Carol Kuntz served in the United States national security community for more than thirty years.
+Her work particularly focused on identifying changes in the strategic and technological environment and crafting new policies and programs in light of those changes.

 PhD, Massachusetts Institute of Technology